Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Methodology

 \subsubsection{Global Match Collection}

-{The precision of point matches within area matches is remarkable, termed as $\{\mathcal{P}_i, \mathcal{A}_{i, \pi(i)}\}_{i}^T$, as a result of the well-defined search spaces achieved through both semantic prior and geometric consistency.} However, the distribution of these matches depends on the specific scenes.
+The precision of point matches within area matches is guaranteed, termed as $\{\mathcal{P}_i, \mathcal{A}_{i, \pi(i)}\}_{i}^T$, as a result of the improved search spaces achieved through both semantic prior and geometric consistency.
+However, the distribution of these matches depends on the specific scenes.
 If less semantic information is available in the scene, there will be a small number of area matches.
 Consequently, the point matches will cluster, which has a negative impact on the downstream tasks~\cite{MVG_book}.
-To enhance the robustness against scenes with limited semantic information, we propose the GMC module to collect global matches ($\mathcal{P}_{g}$) utilizing the geometry constraint of accurate inside area matches, when few area matches exist (determined by size proportion threshold $T_{SP}$, which represents the proportion threshold of the image occupied by matched areas in the image pair).
+To enhance the robustness against scenes with limited semantic information, we propose the Global Match Collection (GMC) module to collect global matches ($\mathcal{P}_{g}$) utilizing the geometry constraint of accurate inside-area point matches in scenes with less semantic content.
+These scenes are identified based on a size proportion threshold $T_{SP}$, which is the proportion threshold of the image occupied by matched areas in the image pair.
 The detailed algorithm is presented in Algorithm \ref{alg_gmc}.

-\subsection{{Framework Implementation}}
+\subsection{Framework Implementation}